 Measure 1.1.
-Develop a sense of campus community among students that foster civic competency through Student Government Association programs.
-Internal assessment using portions of the US Citizenship Test and key components of university resources is completed at the beginning and the end of the year for student government leaders.
+Develop a sense of campus community among students that fosters civic competency through Student Government Association programs.
+Internal assessment using portions of the US Citizenship Test and key components of university resources is completed at the beginning and the end of the year for the Northwestern State University Student Government Association members.
 Success through this initiative is defined by the quantitative results of the pre and posttest instrument distributed to the students involved with the Student Government Association.
 Goal will be for students to score at least 80% on posttest.